 As the name goes, your insurance company will reward you in the form of discounts on your premium for the following year if you have not made a claim for that year.
 However, if you have made a claim, your NCD will be lowered and the amount of discount would depend on your insurer’s criteria.

 As NCD is pretty enticing, some drivers would rather pay for small accidents or damages instead of submitting a claim.
 The NCD is usually tagged onto the driver’s name and not to the particular car so changing to a fresh new car will not erase your NCD records, for good or for bad.

 The main driver covered in your policy is the one who will be insured.
 For families that utilise a shared vehicle, it is important to include named drivers which grants them coverage.
 Certain insurers will allow you to add up to 5 named drivers without a fee but others may do otherwise.
 Be sure to find out from your insurance company and read the fine prints.

 As with the different factors that account for the premium to be paid, there are no fixed costs for insurance premiums, even if both drivers own the same car and opt for the same policy.
 How the premiums are calculated will take into consideration several factors aforementioned and basically gauges how much risks are involved to sufficiently cover you.

 Late payment for the premiums could also result in additional fees so it is important for you to know your insurance policy well.
 Unfortunately, some premiums incur higher prices upon renewal and hence it is vital for you to check before proceeding to do so.

 When looking for car insurance suited to your needs, do not always opt for the cheapest as it does not necessarily mean it is the best.

 To avoid getting into a sticky situation when liaising with your insurer, ensure that you have done your research and understood the lingo so that you do not end up feeling more overwhelmed than ever.
-Being equipped with some knowledge beats having none as you could even negotiate for a better deal.
+Being equipped with even some knowledge helps you negotiate for a better deal.